Snowy owl: Size

 Young owl on the tundra at Utqiaġvik, Alaska.
 Snowy owls lose their black feathers with age, although individual females may retain some.

-The snowy owl is a very large owl.
+The snowy owl is one of the large owl species.
 They are the largest avian predator of the High Arctic and one of the largest owls in the world.
 Snowy owls are about the sixth or seventh heaviest living owl on average, around the fifth longest and perhaps the third longest winged.
 This species is the heaviest and longest winged owl (as well as the second longest) in North America, the second heaviest and longest winged owl in Europe (and third longest) but is outsized in bulk by 3 or 4 other species in Asia.
 Despite being sometimes described as of similar size, the snowy owl is somewhat larger in all aspects of average size than the great horned owl while the similarly specialized taiga-dwelling great grey owl (Strix nebulosa), is longer in total length and of similar dimensions in standard measurements, but is shorter winged and much less heavy than the snowy owl.

 In Eurasia, the Eurasian eagle-owl is larger in all standards of measurements than the snowy owl not to mention two additional species each from Africa and Asia that are slightly to considerably heavier on average than the snowy owl.
 Like most birds of prey, the snowy owl shows reverse sexual dimorphism relative to most non-raptorial birds in that females are larger than males.
 Sexual dimorphism that favors the female may have some correlation with being able to more effectively withstand food shortages such as during brooding as well as the rigors associated with incubating and brooding.
 Females are sometimes described as "giant" whereas males appear relatively "neat and compact".
 However, the sexual dimorphism is relatively less pronounced compared to some other Bubo species.

 Male snowy owls have been known to measure from 52.5 to 64 cm in total length, with an average from four large samples of 58.7 cm and a maximum length, perhaps in need of verification, of reportedly 70.7 cm.
 In wingspan, males may range from 116 to 165.6 cm, with a mean of 146.6 cm.
 In females, total length has been known to range from 54 to 71 cm, with a mean of 63.7 cm and an unverified maximum length of perhaps 76.7 cm (if so they would have the second longest maximum length of any living owl, after only the great grey owl).